aquabu/remy/README.md

 `rake remy:chef:bootstrap[:ip_address, :password]`

 ## Build and bootstrap your cloud server

 You can build a box and bootstrap it for chef-solo in one step:

 `rake remy:server:create_and_bootstrap[:server_name, :flavor_id, :cloud_api_key, :cloud_username, :cloud_provider, :image_id]`

-## Run chef-solo on an individual box

-Note: this only works if the Remy.configuration has already been specified, such as in a Rails application.

-`rake remy:chef:run[123.123.123.123]`

-## Programmatic ussage from within Capistrano or other Ruby code
+## Programmatic usage from within Capistrano or other Ruby code

 ### Run chef-solo on a single box:

-The simplest usage of Remy:
+The simplest usage of Remy (Note: this only works if the Remy.configuration has already been specified, such as within a Rails application):

 `Remy::Chef.new(:ip_address => '123.123.123.123').run`